-The shop has existed since 1856, but the Galignani family goes all the way back to 1520.
-The Galignanis are famous for being among the first to use the printing press to distribute their books to a larger audience.
-They also founded a newspaper in the 19th century, “ Galignani’s Messenger”, to which several great authors (such as Byron) contributed.
+I dare say this bookstore is somewhat of a landmark.
+The actual shop dates back to 1856, but the Galignani family’s lineage can be traced back to 1520.
+The Gaglianis were among the first to use the printing press so as to be able to distribute their books to a large audience.
+They also founded a newspaper in the 19th century, “ Galignani’s messenger”, to which several great authors (such as Byron) contributed.